President Bradley J. Arthur, R.Ph

-Chairman Arthur co-owns two full line pharmacies in Buffalo, N.Y., BlackRock Pharmacy and Brighton-Eggert Pharmacy.
+President Arthur co-owns two full line pharmacies in Buffalo, N.Y., BlackRock Pharmacy and Brighton-Eggert Pharmacy.
 He graduated from the University of Florida College of Pharmacy.
-He also serves on board of directors of the Buffalo Zoo, the nation's third oldest established in 1875.

 DeAnn Mullins, BPharm, CDE